XavierChB/markdown-cv/index.md

 Compilers and optimizing compilers, hardware architecture and heterogeneous architecture computing.

-For part II dissertation I'm
-considering to pursue topics related to using additional information provided by ISA extensions (currently considering capabilities provided by CHERI) to support automatic/implicit parallelization in heterogeneous devices (i.e. GPU or special purpose accelerators).

 ## Education

-`2021-2024`
+`2021-2025`
 __Computer Science Tripos, Gonville & Caius College, Cambridge__

-- Current 2nd year student.
+- Current 3rd year student.

 ## Skills
-Intermediate to good proficiency in C, C++ (in particular modern C++), Python, JS and OCaml.
+Intermediate to good proficiency in C, C++ (in particular modern C++), Python and OCaml.

-Daily driving Linux for more than 2 years, comfortable with various shell environments.
+Daily driving Linux for more than 3 years, comfortable with various shell environments.

 Happy VIMer, currently daily driving a heavily customized (Neo)vim setup.

-Limited skills in HDL (proficient in subset of SystemVerilog taught in part IB).
+Limited skills in HDL (proficient in subset of SystemVerilog taught in part IB course in Cambridge).

 ## Experiences & Achievements